-We’ve uncovered a list of fun and cool things to experience in and around Stanthorpe on your next weekend or school holidays (and it’s all just 2hrs from Toowoomba, 2.5hrs from Brisbane and the Gold Coast and 3hrs from Byron Bay).
+We’ve uncovered a list of fun and cool things to experience in and around Stanthorpe on your next weekend or school holidays (and it’s all just 2hrs from Toowoomba, 2.5hrs from Brisbane and the Gold Coast).

 Scramble Through the Caves of a Bushranger’s Hideout!

 This could be your kids’ most exciting adventure on the Granite Belt and it’s free!
 It’s called Donnellys Castle… and let’s clear it up from the start, it’s not actually a ‘castle’.
 It’s a quiet picnic ground in bushland and what makes it special is it’s next to a wonderland of giant boulders, with cave-like entrances and narrow crevices.
 This little known spot is truly a hidden gem that’s fun to explore, scrambling through, over and under the compact network of huge rocks!

 Donnellys Castle is famously the site used by bushranger ‘Captain Thunderbolt’ as his hideout.
 There’s also an exciting lookout sited on the top of one of the granite outcrops, which is really quite unique and has lovely views.

 All this is less than 100m from the carpark, so it’s quick to access and the fun exploring starts immediately.
 The picnic grounds is a little underdeveloped, but there are some basic picnic tables and toilets.

 Parent’s Tip: Tell the kids their mission is to find a yowie (there is a big yowie painted on a rock within the crevices and caves).
 Younger and older children will all enjoy this adventure, but parents do stay close with the kids as there are a few spots where extra care should be taken in watching your step.